ezhang7423/grade-calc/README.md

 or just use it lol

-check out an example of the core data structure @ core.json
+check out an example of the core data structure @ core.json - this gets saved into local storage and read at each refresh of page, which is what allows this project to work. the data is then converted into objects with handy methods for calculating grades, so saving data becomes abstracted into one function.